 With summer mercifully in the rearview mirror it’s time to turn the months of fighting through the heat and humidity into fast fall racing.
-There is no greater feeling than those first weeks when the weather breaks and the air is cool and crisp.
-The blood plasma boosting heat of the summer makes those first few weeks of fall feel like you could run forever, and now it’s time to take advantage of that in training and racing.
+There is no greater feeling than those first weeks when the weather breaks with cool, crisp air.
+The blood-plasma-boosting heat of the summer makes those first few weeks of fall feel like you could run forever.
+Now it’s time to take advantage of that in training and racing.
 One of the challenges in preparing for fall marathons is dealing with the summer heat early in training that can make long runs and workouts difficult to execute.
 Even if you’ve struggled with those longer workouts over the summer there is still time to cap off your fall marathon training with some fitness boosting workouts over the final few weeks of your prep.

 Focus on Improving Anaerobic Threshold